Lake Superior Libraries Symposium 2017: Beyond Neutral

 How can we best address challenging questions within our profession, like our lack of professional diversity, the pace of change, and the library’s purpose?
 How have you facilitated conversations about these issues both within your library and with your community?

-Successful breakout session presentations will be applicable to many types of libraries and showcase effective and innovative practices.
-60-minute breakout sessions should include 10-15 minutes of question and answer.
-Panel presentations, particularly those representing a diversity of library types, sizes, and/or locations, are strongly encouraged.
+Successful lightning round presentations will be applicable to many types of libraries and showcase effective and innovative practices.
 All presenters will receive a discounted registration rate of $25.

-Breakout session presenters should submit proposals at http://z.umn.edu/proposals.
-All proposals should be submitted by March 17th.
-Presenters will be notified of acceptance in early April.
+Lightning round presenters should submit proposals at https://goo.gl/forms/kQ9oZ67GgjuboWeJ3.
+All proposals should be submitted by Friday, April 28th.
+Presenters will be notified of acceptance in early May.

 LSLS allows library staff to share their expertise, learn from their colleagues, and network to develop a stronger community of information professionals.
 Staff from all types of libraries are encouraged to attend.
 The event is organized and supported by library staff and educators from Northern Minnesota and Wisconsin; for a full list of our supporters, see https://lakesuperiorlibrariessymposium.com/about/supporters/.